clbrge/ethers-svelte/README.md

 defaultEvmStores.setProvider(provider)
 ```

-`svelte-ethers-store` will automatically update the stores when the network or
+`ethers-svelte` will automatically update the stores when the network or
 accounts change and remove listeners at disconnection.